University of South Florida

 Jennings Middle School served as an evacuation shelter for USF students

 That includes USF’s residence halls, which were evacuated on all three campuses.
-Teams knocked on more than 3,000 doors to let remaining students know that they had to leave campus and could go with university staff to a prepared shelter at Jennings Middle School in Tampa.
+Teams knocked on more than 3,000 doors to let remaining students know that they had to leave the campuses and could go with university staff to a prepared shelter at Jennings Middle School in Tampa.

 “That desire to help stems from the top,” said Andrew Johnson, director of operations and outreach for Housing & Residential Education.
 “There's just a genuine care and compassion that emanates from leadership.
 We’re here to take care of each other.
 That’s what we do.”